zuozhenggh/learning-library/data-management-library/database/Essbase21c/essbase-drill-thru/essbase-drill-thru.md

     d.
 For Scripts, select the name of the data load rules file you created, SalesDataload.rul.

     e.
-Enter the user name and password of your SQL database schema user.
+Enter the user name and password of your SQL database schema.
 Click OK.

     ![](./images/imageDT_25.png "")

-8. Click Refresh to update the status and when the job is completed, click Job details from the right side dropdown to check Job execution status.
+8. Click Refresh to update the status.
+Once the job is completed, click Job details from the right side dropdown to check Job execution status.
     ![](./images/imageDT_26.png "")